Pedicab Accident Lawyers in Seattle

 While tragedies like these are rare, pedicab accidents do happen in Seattle.
 Contact a dedicated Seattle personal injury attorney if you or a loved one are ever involved a pedicab accident.

-Pedicabs themselves aren't inherently unsafe, it's the environment they exist in that is dangerous.
+Pedicabs themselves aren't inherently unsafe, it's the environment (including hazardous road conditions) they exist in that is dangerous.
 Pedicabs don't travel very fast, but cars and other motor vehicles around pedicabs do.
 A fully loaded pedicab weighs several hundred pounds.
 A compact car weighs in at 3,000 to 4,500 pounds.
 A pedicab has no chance in a collision with a car.
 Pedicabs are also generally open, with little or no outer protection to protect its passengers.
 Seat belts are not required on Seattle pedicabs, nor are helmets for the passengers.

 Determining who is at fault in a pedicab accident depends on the specifics of the accident.
 In the tragic case mentioned above, the pedicab parts manufacturer that made the malfunctioning brake was held liable for the accident, along with the company that owned the pedicab.
 In other cases, the driver of the pedicab may be held liable.
-And, of course, a reckless, impaired, distracted, or speeding motorist could be found at fault for the accident.
+And, of course, a reckless, impaired, distracted, or speeding motorists could be found at fault for the accident.

 If you have been injured in a pedicab accident, you will likely have significant injuries, medical bills, and days of missed work.
 To get compensation for your injuries, you're going to need the representation of a skilled Seattle pedicab injury attorney.
 Hardwick & Pendergast, P.S. has been successfully representing Washington injury victims for decades.
 Call us today for a free consultation at (888) 228-3860.